SEIDO-CLOUD/WebApiTemplate_branches/readme-azure1.txt

-To run the local application using Azure KeyVault and Azure SQL
+This text shows the steps to run AppWebApi locally but using Azure KeyVault and Azure SQL.
+First Azure KeyVault is engaged and the Azure SQL Server This is needed before publishing the app to Azure.

 Ensure ConnectionStrings and Project seetings
 ---------------------------------------------------
 1. Open your user secrets and make sure you have the connection string to your groups Azure SQL Server.
-   E.g, to SQL Server for the group Tanzanite is should look like "SQLServer-zooefc-azure-sysadmin": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB.database.windows.net,1433;Initial Catalog=SYS6-Tanzanite-db-6755B002D1BB;Persist Security Info=False;User ID=martin;Password=tegdek-1nyjZe-worzij;MultipleActiveResultSets=False;Encrypt=true;TrustServerCertificate=False;Connection Timeout=30;",
+   E.g, to SQL Server for the group Tanzanite is should look like "SQLServer-zooefc-azure-sysadmin": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB .....", "SQLServer-zooefc-azure-gstusr": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB ....."
-   "SQLServer-zooefc-azure-gstusr": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB.database.windows.net,1433;Initial Catalog=SYS6-Tanzanite-db-6755B002D1BB;Persist Security Info=False;User ID=gstusrUser;Password=pa$$Word1;MultipleActiveResultSets=False;Encrypt=true;TrustServerCertificate=False;Connection Timeout=30;",
-   "SQLServer-zooefc-azure-usr": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB.database.windows.net,1433;Initial Catalog=SYS6-Tanzanite-db-6755B002D1BB;Persist Security Info=False;User User ID=usrUser;Password=pa$$Word1;MultipleActiveResultSets=False;Encrypt=true;TrustServerCertificate=False;Connection Timeout=30;",
-   "SQLServer-zooefc-azure-supusr": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB.database.windows.net,1433;Initial Catalog=SYS6-Tanzanite-db-6755B002D1BB;Persist Security Info=False;User ID=supusrUser;Password=pa$$Word1;MultipleActiveResultSets=False;Encrypt=true;TrustServerCertificate=False;Connection Timeout=30;"
+   "SQLServer-zooefc-azure-usr": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB ....."
+   "SQLServer-zooefc-azure-supusr": "Server=tcp:SYS6-Tanzanite-sqlserver-6755B002D1BB ....."

 2. In Configuration.csproj make sure you have the AzureProjectSettings tag set to
     <AzureProjectSettings>/Users/Martin/Development/scripts/azure/az-projects/newton-tanzanite</AzureProjectSettings>

 Update Azure KeyVault
 ---------------------
-3. Update your groups Azure KeyVault with the content of your user secrets With Terminal in folder .scripts
+3. Update your groups Azure KeyVault with the content of your user secrets With Terminal in folder .scripts run ./az-kv-update.sh
-   ./az-kv-update.sh

-Run Application locally using local SQL Server and Azure KeyVault
+Run AppWebApi locally using local SQL Server and Azure KeyVault
 -----------------------------------------------------------------
 4. Make sure that below two keys in appsettings.json in the folders AppWebApi and DbContext are set to following:
       "UseAzureKeyVault": true